deketver/kiwi_project/README.md

 ## What program does

-Program search through all possible combinations based on input parameters given.<br>
+Program searches through all possible combinations based on input parameters given.<br>
 The best rersults are printed in console.
 All results for given limitations are printed in JSON file, which is named according to the origin and destination airport.<br>
-Program recursively search flights from origin airports, until it reaches final destination.
+Program recursively searches flights from origin airports, until it reaches final destination.
 Every time, the new 'origin' airport is set based on the previous flight destination.<br>
 Search ends when the desired final destination is met or there are not any other possible combinations for search, as the flights were excluded due to given conditions.<br>
 Final results are sorted based on final total price.